 - Have samples of nursing bras, breast pumps, other related items on hand so parents can browse.

-Use these tools to help encourage learning and interaction in the class:
+Use these tools to encourage learning and interaction during the workshop: